 Sustainability is on the minds of everyone in fashion right now.
 For most of us, our consideration of where and how our clothes are made has only been heightened by the COVID-19 pandemic.
-In March, the fashion industry was completely turned on its head.
-Last month, it was announced that London Fashion Week won't be taking place in September with both men's and women's shows taking place digitally in June, which would usually be men's fashion week.
-And just last week, Saint Laurent announced that it will no longer be taking part in the Paris Fashion Week schedule preferring to dictate its own show timetable.
+In March last year, the fashion industry was completely turned on its head.
+London Fashion Week has mostly existed in a digital format for the past year.
+Saint Laurent also announced that it will no longer be taking part in the Paris Fashion Week schedule preferring to dictate its own show timetable.
 Without the carbon footprint of a physical fashion week, this move to a more sustainable fashion industry is one I hope will continue.

-My highlights include a denim jacket from People Tree, vintage jewellery from London-based Susan Caplan (the necklace is only £25!), plus a tie-dye shirt from Nanushka I've fallen in love with.
+My highlights include a denim jacket from new sustainable brand Seventy Mochi, vintage jewellery from London-based Susan Caplan (the necklace is only £28!), plus a tie-dye shirt from Ninety Percent I've fallen in love with.
 One final note: When you shop, think about how many times you're really going to wear something.
 If it works within your current wardrobe and you know you'll get at least 30 wears out of it, then you know it's meant to be.
 Keep scrolling to see my edit of the best sustainable pieces to shop now.